 Should I Buy a House or Remodel in South Bend?

 You might love your corner cafe and your neighborhood block party, but that doesn’t make your basement’s shag carpet and wood paneling any more tolerable.
-Can your dated space be salvaged with a remodel or is it time to start shopping?
+Can your dated space be salvaged with a remodel, or is it time to start shopping?
 There are many factors to consider when weighing a remodel against a move.

 Factors to Consider Before Moving or Remodeling